torvalds/linux/Documentation/admin-guide/LSM/Yama.rst

 ptrace_scope
 ============

-As Linux grows in popularity, it will become a larger target for malware.
-One particularly troubling weakness of the Linux process interfaces is that a single user is able to examine the memory and running state of any of their processes.
+As GNU/Linux grows in popularity, it will become a larger target for malware.
+One particularly troubling weakness of the GNU/Linux process interfaces is that a single user is able to examine the memory and running state of any of their processes.
 For example, if one application (e.g. Pidgin) was compromised, it would be possible for an attacker to